pkirkaas/siglifly-case/README.md

 It's particularly challenging because while there are many wrong approaches, there is never just one "right" approach.
 Everything involves trade-offs, and many alternatives have to be considered and weighed.

+## General Approach & Philosophy

+When starting a new project, it's typical to use a previous project as a template.

+There are several downsides to that approach.
+We might not always need any of the new features, but there are constant security risks caught and fixed.
+Every time you reinstall / build a 2 year old NPM project, it is almost guaranteed to generate a dozen critical security warnings.

+Also, if the goal is for a project to run and be maintained for many years, it's a lot easier to upgrade later versions.

+Its really advisable to use the latest stable releases of all the technologies.

 ### ✨ [Demo](http://signifly.levitatingwaters.com)